yuvalmGS/gigaspaces-wiki-jekyll/xap97net/multi-site-replication-over-the-wan.markdown

 |dist-tx-wait-timeout-millis|60000 milliseconds|
 |dist-tx-wait-for-opers|unlimited (-1 = unlimited)|

+{% info %}
-{info}Note that by setting the "cluster-config.groups.group.repl-policy.processing-type" property to "multi-source" all reliable asynchronous replication targets for that space will work in distributed transaction consolidation mode (For example, a Mirror would be in distributed transaction consolidation mode as well.){info}
+Note that by setting the "cluster-config.groups.group.repl-policy.processing-type" property to "multi-source" all reliable asynchronous replication targets for that space will work in distributed transaction consolidation mode (For example, a Mirror would be in distributed transaction consolidation mode as well.)
+{% endinfo %}

 # Master-Slave Topology